 Job applicants may file a claim with the:

 NERC or EEOC may be able to mediate or settle the claim.
 Otherwise, applicants can file a lawsuit against the employer.
 Applicants may be eligible for money damages.

 Have you been arrested?
 Or do you need a record seal?
 Our Las Vegas criminal defense attorneys can help.

 Call us 24/7 at 702-DEFENSE (702-333-3673).
 Or fill out the form on this page.
 We offer free consultations.

 In California?
-Learn about California background checks.
+Learn about California background investigations.

 In Colorado?
-Learn about deferred sentences and Colorado background checks.
+Learn about Colorado background investigations.